It’s coming up to Christmas 2020 as I write this.

 The picture at the top of this page is of a framed layered design that I made for a friends daughter as a house warming gift.
 The design was downloaded for free from a great site and I was thrilled with the result.

 Like me, having spent your hard-earned cash on your Cricut, you probably need to seek out some free help to get you started.

 The free resources I think are worth your time

-The picture I made, shown again below, is care of Jennifer Maker.
+The picture I made, shown again below uses a design by Jennifer Maker.

 Jennifer Maker has so many videos on YouTube that show you how to create anything from paper flowers to t-shirts, to Christmas decorations.

 The best of Jennifer’s videos, in my opinion, are those where she tries out designs, inks and so on using various fabrics.
 Jennifer makes mistakes, so you don’t have to.

 That’s value right there.

 Buying some of the blanks from Cricut can be expensive.
 Knowing in advance, what will work on a lower-priced alternative is, well, priceless.

 Winter is coming